Slavery in Canada: Under European colonization

-People of African descent were forcibly captured by local chiefs as chattel slaves and sold to traders bound for southern areas of the Americas.
+People of African descent were forcibly captured by local chiefs and kings as chattel slaves and sold to traders bound for southern areas of the Americas.
 Those in what is now called Canada typically came from the American colonies, as no shiploads of human chattel went to Canada directly from Africa.
 There were no large plantations in Canada, and therefore no demand for a large slave work force of the sort that existed in most European colonies in the Americas.
-Nevertheless, slaves in Canada were subjected to the same physical, psychological, and sexual violence and punishments as their American counterparts.

 Under French rule

-Under French rule, enslaved First Nations people outnumbered enslaved individuals of African descent.
-According to Afua Cooper, author of "The Hanging of Angélique: The Untold Story of Canadian Slavery and the Burning of Old Montréal", this was due to the relative ease with which New France could acquire First Nations slaves.
+Under French rule, First Nations slaves outnumbered slaves of African descent.
+According to Afua Cooper, author of The Hanging of Angélique: The Untold Story of Canadian Slavery and the Burning of Old Montréal, this was due to the relative ease with which New France could acquire First Nations slaves.
 She noted that the mortality of slaves was high, with the average age of First Nations slaves only 17, and the average age of slaves of African descent, 25.
-One of the first recorded Black slaves in Canada was brought by a British convoy to New France in 1628.
+One of the first recorded black slaves in Canada was brought by a British convoy to New France in 1628.
 Olivier le Jeune was the name given to the boy, originally from Madagascar.

 By 1688, New France's population was 11,562 people, made up primarily of fur traders, missionaries, and farmers settled in the St. Lawrence Valley.
-To help overcome its severe shortage of servants and labourers, King Louis XIV granted New France's petition to import Black slaves from West Africa.
-Though no shipments ever arrived from Africa, colonists did acquire some Black slaves from other French and British colonies.
+To help overcome its severe shortage of servants and laborers, King Louis XIV granted New France's petition to import black slaves from West Africa.
+Though no shipments ever arrived from Africa, colonists did acquire some black slaves from other French and British colonies.
 From the late 1600s, they also acquired Indigenous slaves, mostly from what is now the U.S. Midwestern states, through their western fur-trade networks.
-Slaves of Indigenous origin were called "Panis," but few came from the Pawnee tribe.
+Slaves of Indigenous origin were called "Panis", but few came from the Pawnee tribe.
 More commonly, they were of Fox, Dakota, Iowa, and Apache origin, captives taken in war by Indigenous allies and trading partners of the French.